Dlang-max/Flask_Pandas/README.md

     #- DATE_STRING=2024-07-07
 ```

-+ If running with data from a specific date, uncomment RUNNING_WITH_DATE_STRING and DATE_STRING (intended to be the date associated with the last CSV file in the data directory).
++ If running with data from a specific date, uncomment RUNNING_WITH_DATE_STRING and DATE_STRING (intended to be the date associated with the last CSV file in the data directory: NRG_N_TODAY_COMP_YYYYMMDD.csv).
 + DATE_STRING **MUST** be formatted as YYYY-MM-DD.
 If formatted improperly, datetime.now().date() will be used.

 ```